|Assessment Type||Assessment length / details||Proportion|

 Text: Sophia Lee, The Chapter of Accidents (1780). (play)

 4. Romanticism's Banned Books

-Texts: selections from Robert Burns, The Merry Muses of Caledonia (1799).
+Text: Robert Burns, selections from The Merry Muses of Caledonia (1799). (short poems)

 5. Romantic Obscenities